vortexntnu/software-learning-period-2/README.md

 ROS is short for Robot operating system.
 This is the middleware we use on our drones to communicate between all our systems.
 ROS allows for programs to communicate over a defined API with ROS messages and services.
 It enables programs to run on multiple computers and communicates over the network.
 ROS modules can also run on different laguages such as C++ and Python.

-**Catkin** is the build system for ROS.
-The tutorial will not go in depth on exactly how catkin works, but for those interested you can read up on catkin here: https://nu-msr.github.io/me495_site/lecture02_catkin.html
+**Colcon** is the build system for ROS.
+The tutorial will not go in depth on exactly how colcon works, but for those interested you can read up on colcon here: [https://colcon.readthedocs.io/en/released/]

 This tutorial will mainly focus on nodes.
 A node is a single purpose executable program organized in packages.
 Nodes communicate over topics, which again is a name for a stream of messages.